Coppersmith's lattices and "focus groups": an attack on small-exponent RSA

-Her analysis of the enabling condition shows that when $\delta < .34$, the lattice has short vectors that produce polynomials that vanish at the desired roots.
-Alternatively, one can instead apply the lattice method of \cite{JM} to this partial continued fraction approach (as we have attempted in earlier experiments) -- its analogous enabling condition holds for $\delta<1/3$.
-Both ranges extend much further than Boneh-Durfee's $\delta < 1-2^{-1/2}\approx .292$ range, and both can be further improved using the ``focus group'' methodology in \secref{sec:paring} below.
+Her analysis of the enabling condition shows that when $\delta < .34$, the lattice has short vectors that produce polynomials which vanish at the desired roots.
+Alternatively, one can instead apply the lattice method of \cite{JM} to this partial continued fraction approach (as we have attempted in experiments) -- its analogous enabling condition holds for $\delta<1/3$.
+These are theoretical ranges in which Coppersmith's method will provably find short vectors (for large enough lattice sizes), yet possibly nevertheless fail to factor $n$ because of algebraic dependence.
+Both ranges extend much further than Boneh-Durfee's $\delta < 1-2^{-1/2}\approx .292$ range, and the lattice sizes in both attacks can be improved using the ``focus group'' methodology in \secref{sec:paring} below.